 Facts and figures

-Since December 2016, we achieve 100 per cent of our total turnover in fish and seafood results with products from sustainable sources.
+Since November 2016, 100 percent of all our fish and seafood sales have been produced from sustainable sources.

-32.6 per cent of our farmed fish complies with the Bio Suisse guidelines.
-In addition 4.1 per cent of our farmed fish meets the Aquaculture Stewardship Council (ASC) standard.
+31.3 percent of our farmed fish satisfies the Bio Suisse guidelines.
+In addition, 7.5 percent of farmed fish satisfies the ASC standard (Aquaculture Stewardship Council).

 48.6 percent of our fish and seafood comes from certified sustainable production.